rizfn/Self-Organized-Soil/docs/notes.md

 Do a plot of characteristics over time to look for oscillation.

 Do it with random connections, and then you can use a mean-field comparison.
 Compare DEs to the solution.

+## Meeting 3:

+Logscale x and y

+Asymmetry: bacteria ned to live longer than the holes

+Check newrepro rate and reset simulation

+**Every time step: move all bacteria**: Set a number of bacteria to move every time step, each can move multiple times.
+One movement per bacteria

+Calculate cluster size distribution.

+Do log-log axes on heatmap viz